Ocala Post - Man shoots himself at Ocala library complex

 Ocala, Florida — Just before noon, the Ocala Police Department SWAT Team responded to the Library Complex, located at 2601 Southeast Fort King Street, in reference to a possible threat.

-According to OPD, attempted negotiations with a white male who was threatening suicide while locked inside his vehicle, failed.
+According to OPD, attempted negotiations with a man, later identified as Jeremy Michael Nabozny, 35, who was threatening suicide while locked inside his vehicle, failed.

 Officials said a gunshot was fired inside the vehicle.
 A short time later, it was confirmed that the man had suffered a self-inflicted gunshot wound.
 OPD said the man died from his injuries.